cardoddsbharatdesk.com Latest Edition

 • Step 1: Identify Your "Critical Cards"

-Determine which specific cards complete your pure sequence.
-For example, if you hold 5♥ and 6♥, your critical cards are the 4♥ and 7♥.
+Determine exactly which cards complete your mandatory pure sequence.
+Example: If you hold the 5 and 6 of Spades, your critical cards are the 4 and 7 of Spades.

 • Step 2: Monitor the Discard Pile